 Also read: 20 wonderful places to visit when you’re in Mysore

-Where Did The Mysore Masala Dosa Come From?
+Where Did The Mysore Masala Dosa Come From

 Tucked in an old lane near the Nazarbad Police Station, not much has changed in the Vinayaka Mylari Hotel.
 The tiny place has limited seating, which you might have to share with other dosa-loving strangers.
 And the restaurant still serves the same old basic fare of dosa, idli, and masala dosa, but they’re packed with great flavours.
 But don’t be fooled, there are several imposter Mylari hotels dotted across Mysore boasting to be the original.
 However, Vinayaka Mylari Hotel is the original home of the Mysore masala dosa and it has no other branches in the city.
-The restaurant is open from 6.30 AM to 1.30 PM; it’s closed during the lunch hour and reopens from 3 PM to 9 PM.
+The restaurant is open from 6:30 AM to 1:30 PM; it’s closed during the lunch hour and reopens from 3:00 PM to 9:00 PM.

-The Address For Hotel Original Vinayaka Mylari
+Where Is The Original Vinayaka Mylari Hotel Located

 Hotel Original Vinayaka Mylari

-Shop no 79, Nazarbad Main Road
+Shop No 79, Nazarbad Main Road

 Near Nazarbad Police Station, Doora